TrevisanGMW/gt-tools/docs/README.md

 <br>The initial scale is the average height of a woman (160cm) but you can download proxy presets (poses) for other scales from the  <a href="./assets">assets folder</a>.
 <br>
 <br> The arrow found in the shape of the clavicles, hands and finger proxies indicate their up position.
-<br>The bigger arrows in the shape of the knees and elbows show the direction of the up vector constraint. (that's the direction they will bend)
+<br>The bigger arrows in the shape of the knees and elbows show the direction of their up vector constraint. (that's the direction they will bend)
 <br>
-<br>To position the eye joints: Center the pivot point of the eye geometry then display its Local Rotation Axes so you can snap the proxy to its center.
+<br>To position the eye proxies: Center the pivot point of the eye geometry then display its Local Rotation Axes then snap the proxy to its center.
-<br>To center the pivot of eye geometry go to "Modify > Center Pivot"
+<br>To center the pivot of eye geometry go to <b>"Modify > Center Pivot"</b> (It's often already in the center, check it first)
-<br>To show the Local Rotation Axes (so you have a point to snap it to) go to "Display > Transform Display > Local Rotation Axes"
+<br>To show the Local Rotation Axes (so you have a point to snap it to) go to <b>"Display > Transform Display > Local Rotation Axes"</b>
 <br>Hold "V" while moving the eye proxy to snap it to points.
 <br>
 <br>Some proxy curves have custom attributes on them that allow you to tweak their posing behavior or visibility.
-The ankle proxy curves have an attribute called "Follow Hip" when activated, they will follow the position of the hip allowing you to pose the character a bit faster.
+<br>The ankle proxy curves have an attribute called "Follow Hip" when activated, they will follow the position of the hip allowing you to pose the character a bit faster while keeping a hip and ankle perfectly aligned.
 <br>The Root proxy has an attribute called "Lines Visibility" that allows you to turn off the visibility of the lines
 <br>
 <br>Proxy curves are not joints.
 Please don't delete or rename them.